Mental Well-Being

 Stress Busters

 Stress is an unavoidable part of life, and while not all stress is bad, too much is unhealthy.
 We all have inner strengths and resilience that can help us deal with challenges and stress.
-These evidence-based stress buster interventions can help reduce stress, improve health, and build resilience.
+Self-care is different for everyone, and may take some trail and error to see what works best for you.

 Relaxation Techniques